top of page

 4. A certificate that traces your family to a particular Aboriginal station or reserve. (these are rare)

-5. You may have oral history stories that link to an area or person or even a photograph.
+5. You may have oral history stories that link to an area or person or even a photograph. (though a photograph is not an indication of Aboriginality).

 6. If you have been displaced and don’t have any documents I will require as much information as possible to begin the search.